 Zesty Cranberry & White Chocolate Cookies

-These cookies are heavenly.
-They are crunchy, but, perversely, have a melt-in-the-mouth, ultra light, almost powdery texture.
-The flavours and orangey aroma are distinctly Christmassy, but as I am such a great fan of cranberry and white chocolate – a marriage made in heaven – I see no point in keeping them aside for December.
+These cookies are lovely.
+They are crunchy, but also have a melt-in-the-mouth, ultra light – almost powdery – texture.
+The flavours and orangey aroma are distinctly Christmassy, but as I am such a great fan of cranberry and white chocolate – a pairing made in heaven – I see no point in keeping them aside for December.

 This recipe is really easy to make, and contains no egg.
 (Handy to remember if you find yourself craving as cookie fix, with no eggs to hand).
 It is also very adaptable.
 If you’ve no cranberries, white chocolate or even oranges to hand, the zest of a couple of lemons – or a teaspoon of natural lemon extract -will produce fantastically tangy, summery cookies.

 150g/5oz unsalted butter, softened

 Zest of 1 large orange, or 1 tsp natural orange extract

 60g white chocolate chips (or chopped chocolate)

 Make It Vegan!
 Simply use Stork (block, not tub) or Earth Balance in the US instead of butter and use dairy free white chocolate.